JetBrains/kotlin/HACKING.md

 ## LLVM

+See [BUILDING_LLVM.md](BUILDING_LLVM.md) if you want to use your own LLVM distribution instead of provided one.

 Following compiler phases control different parts of LLVM pipeline:
 1. `LinkBitcodeDependencies`.
 Linkage of produced bitcode with runtime and some other dependencies.
 2. `BitcodeOptimization`.
 Running LLVM optimization pipeline.